 Born and raised in the Malvern Hills, I moved to Oxford in 2009 and have lived in the area ever since.
-Bumblebear is a side project that I’ve been building for the last few months during my evenings and weekends, I work full time as a Senior Product Designer at what3words.
+I work full time as a Senior Product Designer at what3words, and most of my evenings and weekends are spent illustrating.
 If you would like to get in touch, please find me on Facebook or Instagram.

 Building a website

 I’ve worked as a digital designer since 2011, when I started an internship during my second year of university at Oxfordshire based web design agency Urban Element.
 I was studying for a BSc Media Technology at Oxford Brookes at the time, which is where I’d discovered an interest in web design.
 Whilst at Urban Element I learnt the foundations of commercial web design and development, as well as all the other required agency skills – working to budgets, and working with clients.
 The coding skills were particularly invaluable, and even though I haven’t done any website coding for a client since I left Urban Element, I’ve always wanted to maintain the skillset.
 This is why I’ve been tweaking and improving my personal website (which has since become this website) ever since.

 It was around about the time that I finished University when I bought a second generation iPad, and was instantly hooked with digital illustration.
 I’ve always been someone that draws.
 Mostly with Bic biros, occasionally pencils, and for a very brief period in 2013 it almost looked like I might get into painting.
 But despite the clunkiness of drawing on an iPad in the pre-Apple Pencil era, I loved it.
 The ability to rapidly experiment with colour and composition instantly appealed to me, as well as its versatility.
 You can get creative and really mess around with an illustration without any risk of permanently destroying it.